daronphang/coding_resources/GO/composite_types.md

   fmt.Printf("%s\t%d\n", name, ages[name])
 }

-// testing if key is present
-if age, ok := ages["bob"]; !ok {/* "bob" is not a key in this map /*}   // subscripting a map yields two values; second is a boolean
+// Subscripting a map yields the value itself and a boolean that reports whether element was present if age, ok := ages["bob"]; !ok {/* "bob" is not a key in this map /*}   // subscripting a map yields two values; second is a boolean
 ```